-DNS Rules
+DNS rules

-By default, rules are enabled.
+State: By default, rules are enabled.
 If you disable a rule, the system does not use it to evaluate network traffic, and stops generating warnings and errors for that rule.

-Rules in a DNS policy are numbered, starting at 1.
+Position: Rules in a DNS policy are numbered, starting at 1.
 The system matches traffic to rules in top-down order by ascending rule number.
 With the exception of Monitor rules, the first rule that traffic matches is the rule that handles that traffic.

 A rule's action determines how the system handles matching traffic: